Helping travelers to find the best flight offers

 Often the best time to buy tickets from Beijing to Singapore is 2 months before departure.

-The following airlines operate direct flights on the route Beijing — Singapore: China Eastern Airlines, Air China, Singapore Airlines
+The following airlines operate direct flights on the route Beijing — Singapore: Singapore Airlines, Air China, China Eastern Airlines